QueenBeeSC/swarm.city-Terminal/README.md

 Yes, Convert my tokens | Nope, don't have any
 ---------------------- | --------------------
-as a json > choose file > enter password | create a password > repeat password > create a backup > download and/or ipfs as a print pdf > enter private key > create password > repeat password > create a backup > downlaod and/or ipfs |
+as a json > choose file > enter password of ARC wallet > create a backup > download and/or ipfs | create a password > repeat password > create a backup > download and/or ipfs as a print pdf > enter private key > create password > repeat password > create a backup > downlaod and/or ipfs |
 an external wallet > enter private key > create password > repeat password > create a backup > download and/or ipfs|